MisterPea/s3-ui/README.md

 * Breadcrumb folder navigation
 * Files uploaded with the same filename will be automatically renamed with a numeric iterator
 * Bucket and folder navigation is done via query string; allowing bookmarking and sharing
-* Usages across all screen sizes
+* Usage across all screen sizes

 __Features to be included in future iterations:__
 * Send email links for file/folder download